itssilly4u/rock-reader/README.md

 ## License

-© 2026 itss_illy.
+© 2026 itssilly4u (itss_illy).
 All rights reserved.

 This source code is publicly visible for transparency and learning purposes.
 You may **not copy, modify, redistribute, or reuse this code** in other projects without explicit permission from the author.